aliakhtar/EzGss/README.md

 ##Known Issues

-If a css class contains either an underscore or a hyphen, it will be lower cased, hyphens / underscores removed, and it will attempt to lower case it.
-Normally this works without issue, but if you have a mix of camel case and underscores/hyphens, your css style will be completely lower cased.
-E.g `camelCaseCase1` will become `camelcasecase1`.
+If you have a mix of hyphens/underscores and camelCase in your css class names, be aware that the resulting java method will be in completely lower case with hyphens/underscores removed.
+E.g `.camelCaseTest_1` will have the method `camelcasetest_1`.

-As long as you don't have a mix of camelCase and hyphens/underscores in the same class name, you shouldn't encounter this issue.

 If the file specified in `dest` already exists, it will be overwritten.
-Its not recommended to use this tool unless you have version control set up in your project.
+Its not recommended to use this tool if you don't have version control set up in your project.

 This library is experimental, please examine the output carefully.
 Use at